 - 14-16 oz ground beef (target is 12 oz after cooking, 3 oz per serving)

 - 2 c cooked macaroni

 - 1 T plus 1 tsp parmesan

 - Heat oil in large saucepan or Dutch oven and add onions and garlic.
 Sauté 1 minute on medium.
-Increase heat and add mushrooms and sauté about 3 minutes.
-Mixture should be mostly dry (Cooking mushrooms at low heat essentially simmers them in their own liquid.)
+Increase heat and add mushrooms and sauté for about 3 minutes.
+The mixture should be mostly dry (Cooking mushrooms at low heat essentially simmers them in their own liquid.)

 - Add in hamburger.
 If you use extra lean ground beef or veal, you won’t need to drain.

 - Preheat oven to 375º.

 - Stir in tomatoes, eggplant pulp, and seasonings into meat mixture.
 Simmer 10 minutes.